Windows Troubleshooter Failed or Not Working — Complete Fix Guide (With Extra Tips)

 1. Open Command Prompt as Administrator.

-Third-party antivirus or endpoint security tools may block certain repair functions.
+Third-party antivirus or endpoint security tools may interfere with repairs.

 • Disconnect VPN or proxy services.

-Computer Configuration → Administrative Templates → System → Troubleshooting and Diagnostics
+2. Navigate to: Computer Configuration > Administrative Templates > System > Troubleshooting and Diagnostics

 Run in Safe Mode